ChuJiaming/ChuJiaming.github.io/README.md

 ---

-Other questions, you may need to install npm in local environment or docker container and run the following command:
+Other questions, you may need to install **Node.JS** in local environment or docker container and run the following command:

 ```bash
 npm install
 ```

-This command will install the necessary packages, such as prettier, for the website to run.Or the format check in github workflow will fail.
+This command will install the necessary packages, such as prettier, for the website to run.
+Or the format check in github workflow will fail.